realA10001986/SID/README.md

 This selects the boot-up setting for showing or not showing the peaks in the Spectrum Analyzer.
 Can be changed anytime by typing *61ok on the IR remote control.

+##### &#9193; Mirrored Spectrum Analyzer

+This enables an alternative flavor of the Spectrum Analyzer: The bars are mirrored around a center axis.
+This flavor can also be toggled by typing *64ok on the IR remote control.

 ##### &#9193; Show positive IR feedback on display

 If this option is checked, your SID will show a signal on its display upon a successful command sequence.